-The adaptive technology area of the Learning Resource Center (Library) was established in 2004 with major funding from a Library Services and Technology Act (LSTA) grant awarded by the Connecticut State Library.
+The adaptive technology area of the Library was established in 2004 with major funding from a Library Services and Technology Act (LSTA) grant awarded by the Connecticut State Library.

 Asnuntuck students, faculty, staff, and area residents can use the following hardware and software, whether or not they have a disability or a special need

 - Dragon NaturallySpeaking 8.0: for composing and editing text through speech recognition